jorgeareyesjr/django-data-relay/README.md

 # django-data-relay

-The **django-data-relay** is a web application built with the Django framework designed to act as an intermediary for data transmission between front-end and back-end systems.
-It can connect to a variety of databases and provide data, resources, and services to connected applications.
-This project includes a base django project template that can be used and expanded upon, as needed.
+The **django-data-relay** is a web application designed to serve as a bridge between front-end and back-end systems, facilitating seamless data transfer between applications.
+Built with [Django](https://www.djangoproject.com/), a free and open-source Python web framework, the **django-data-relay** can collect, aggregate, and provide data from various sources to different destinations in a rapid and scalable fashion.
+The **django-data-relay** offers a core setup that can be utilized as a template and expanded upon as necessary.

+> [!WARNING]
+> ⚠️ The **django-data-relay** not suitable for production use - it runs on Django's lightweight development server, which is intended solely for development purposes.
+For more information, refer to the [Django documentation](https://docs.djangoproject.com/en/5.1/ref/django-admin/#runserver).
+Configuring a production server is beyond the scope of this project.

 ## Table of Contents
 - [Abstract](#abstract)